bj911/IDDocumentationTest/README.md

 <details>
 <summary>Manually</summary>
 </br>
-Drag the Bolt folder into your project.
+Clone the repo and drag the Bolt folder into your project.

 </details>